joist-orm/joist-orm/docs/docs/querying/finders.md

 ```

 ### `#loadFromQuery`

-Load a instance of a given entity and Knex QueryBuilder
+Load multiple instances of a given entity from a Knex QueryBuilder.

 ```ts
 const em = newEntityManager();